EmperorJake/vactrain/docs/readme.txt

 Original Author: Jakob Karl (Emperor Jake) using elements of code by Terkhen, planetmaker, Transportman, FooBar and possibly others

+Includes code from the Vactrain Set Fork by Josh Barrass

 Artists:
 Tracks from FS_Maglev by Froix
 Vacuum tube overlay by Zephyris